-Calculation of Current Taxable Year's Credit If the amount on line 11 is: Credit Calculation Equal to or less than \$2,500,000 Multiply the amount on line 11 by 20 percent (.20) More than \$2,500,000 \$500,000 plus 11 percent (.11) of the amount over \$2,500,000
+Calculation of Current Taxable Year's Credit If the amount on line 11 is: Credit Calculation Equal to or less than \$2,500,000 Multiply the amount on line 11 by 20 percent (.20) More than \$2,500,000 \$500,000 plus 11 percent (.11) of the amount on line 11 over \$2,500,000

-Part II - Current Taxable Year's Credit Passed Through From Partnerships and S Corporations
+Part II - Current Taxable Year's Credit Passed Through from S Corporations and Partnerships Line 13 -

-Enter the aggregate amount you received from partnerships and S corporations from the Forms 308, Part II, line 24, and Part III, line 27.
-Attach a copy of the Forms 308 received from partnerships or S corporations to your return.
+Enter the aggregate amount you received from S corporations and partnerships from Form 308, Part II, line 24, and Part III, line 27.
+Attach a copy of Form 308 received from S corporations or partnerships to your return.

-As a partner or S corporation shareholder, you must complete Parts III and/or IV to compute the available carryover of the credit passed through by partnerships or S corporations.
+As an S corporation shareholder or partner, you must complete Parts III and/or IV to compute the available carryover of the credit passed through by S corporations or partnerships.
 You should complete Parts III and/or IV only if your allowable credit for increased research activities for prior taxable years exceeded your Arizona income tax liability for those taxable years.